logicalclocks/hops-docs/docs/hopsml/experiment.rst

    :figclass: align-center

 **Step 2**.
 Append the relative path of your dataset to the root path.
-Assuming you uploaded a file named ``train.tfrecord`` s in the Resources dataset, the path pointing to that particular dataset would then be.
+Assuming you uploaded a file named ``train.tfrecords`` in the Resources dataset, the path pointing to that particular dataset would then be.

 ::